 Be Genuine and Let Your Personality Shine Through

 The beauty of writing a cover letter for a teaching job is that you can make it personal to you.
 It’s a chance for the selection committee to get a glimpse of your authenticity.
 Don’t be tempted to download a second-hand cover letter template to use.
 The reader will know, and you’ll come across as lazy and unimaginative.

 Injecting some personality into your letter of introduction doesn’t mean filling it with irrelevant anecdotes, but putting thought and creativity into what you write is critical.
 Try to make a connection with the reader and let your passion for teaching and learning shine through.

-Learn more about Candace Alstad-Davies by reviewing my about me page.
-While you are there you can review testimonials and frequently asked questions.
+Learn more about Candace Alstad-Davies by reviewing this about me page.
+While you are there, you can review testimonials and frequently asked questions.

 Professional resume writing help is always available.
 We also write many other documents, such as cover letters, teaching philosophies, LinkedIn profiles, and CV curriculum vitae?

 Take the time to review and order one of our resume packages or individual services.